torkleyy/fnstack/README.md

 out if you want to; just pick a "help wanted" issue.
 If you need any help, feel free to ask!

 All contributions are assumed to be dual-licensed under MIT/Apache-2.

 ## License

-`machina` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+`fnstack` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT).